-Brenda Roberts – Acting Executive Director
+Brenda Roberts – Assistant Director

 Brenda holds degrees and certificates from Florida Southern College and Garrett Theological Seminary.
 She raised a family, worked in the public school system, and served churches in central and north Florida.
 She and her husband, Steve took a break to traverse America south to north from museum to bookstore in search of a place to call “home”.
 Eight years later in 2011 they moved to Jackson and volunteered at the history museum.
 Brenda was asked to fabricate a rodeo exhibit for the inaugural exhibition gallery in the newly acquired headquarters building of the Jackson Hole Historical Society and Museum.
 Skills honed over twenty years as Director of Education in the state of Florida paved the way for an Executive Assistant position with the organization.
 Following retirement of the Executive Director in 2012 Brenda served as Acting Director for nine months and settled into the Assistant Director position with arrival of new management.
 Brenda’s experience supervising professional staff, preparing and tracking multiple departmental budgets, creating and directing adult and youth programs of education at the local and state level, and orchestrating conferences that served several thousand participants has positioned her to assist with the organization’s journey of growth.
-Brenda is currently serving once more in the capacity of Acting Director since the retirement of our previous Director.

 Rebecca Sgouros and Matt Stirn – JH Archaeology Initiative

 firstname.lastname@example.org / email@example.com